Thomas

 • Family Functioning, Stress, and Coping in Childhood Disorders

 He has been a Principal Investigator in numerous research projects, including those funded by NIMHANS, the Indian Council of Social Science Research (ICSSR), and the Indian Council of Medical Research (ICMR).
-His ongoing research includes the developmental and behavioural outcomes of children born to mothers with severe postpartum mental illnesses.
+His ongoing research includes the developmental outcome in children of mothers with common mental disorders in collaboration with Oxford University’s National Perinatal Epidemiological Unit.

 Awards and Recognitions